Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

-We propose self-stabilizing implementations of shared memory snapshot objects for asynchronous networked systems whose nodes may fail-stop.
+We propose self-stabilizing implementations of shared memory snapshot objects for asynchronous networked systems whose nodes may crash.

 \textbf{Context and Motivation.~~} Shared registers are fundamental objects that facilitate synchronization in distributed systems.
-In the context of networked systems, they provide a higher abstraction level than simple end-to-end communication, which provides persistent and consistent distributed storage that can simplify the design and analysis of dependable distributed systems.
+In the context of networked systems, they provide a higher abstraction level than a simple end-to-end communication.
+Share registers provide persistent and consistent distributed storage that can simplify the design and analysis of dependable distributed systems.
 Snapshot objects extend shared registers.
 They provide a way to further make the design and analysis of algorithms that base their implementation on shared registers easier.
 Snapshot objects allow an algorithm to construct consistent global states of the shared storage in a way that does not disrupt the system computation.
-Their efficient and fault-tolerant implementation is a fundamental problem, as there are many examples of algorithms that are built on top of snapshot objects; see textbooks such as~\cite{DBLP:series/synthesis/2011Welch,DBLP:series/synthesis/2018Taubenfeld}, as well as recent reviews, such as~\cite{DBLP:reference/algo/Ruppert16}.
+Their efficient and fault-tolerant implementation is a fundamental problem, as there are many examples of algorithms that are built on top of snapshot objects; see textbooks such as~\cite{DBLP:series/synthesis/2011Welch,DBLP:series/synthesis/2018Taubenfeld} and recent reviews, such as~\cite{DBLP:reference/algo/Ruppert16}.

 \textbf{Task description.~~} Consider a fault-tolerant distributed system of $n$ asynchronous nodes that are prone to failures.
 Their interaction is based on the emulation of Single-Writer/Multi-Reader (SWMR) shared registers over a message-passing communication system.
 Snapshot objects can read the entire array of system registers~\cite{DBLP:journals/jacm/AfekADGMS93,DBLP:journals/dc/Anderson94}.
 The system lets each node update its own register via $\sWrite()$ operations and retrieve the value of all shared registers via $\sSnapshot()$ operations.
 Note that these snapshot operations may occur concurrently with the write operations that individual nodes perform.
 We are particularly interested in the study of atomic snapshot objects that are \emph{linearizable}~\cite{DBLP:journals/toplas/HerlihyW90}: the operations $\sWrite()$ and $\sSnapshot()$ appear as if they have been executed instantaneously, one after the other (in other words, they appear to preserve real-time ordering).